mmaBel/data-processing-service/utils/data-processing-enrichment-databases-container/README.md

-# data-processing-databases-container
+# data-processing-enrichment-databases-container

 ## Summary

-A Docker container encapsulating the required databases for a Data Processing environment.
+A Docker container encapsulating the required databases for a Data Processing Enrichment environment.
 Open source handlers are also packaged so that they are automatically registered in the workflow database for use as types.
 The included databases are;

 * Workflow database
 * Classification database
-* Boilerplate database

 The included handlers that will be registered in the database are;

-* Binary Hash Worker
-* Boilerplate Worker
 * Document Worker
 * Elasticsearch Classification Worker
 * Field Mapping